alvaro20dam/alvaro20dam.github.io/_posts/2025-05-08-new-post-testing-markdown.md

 In essence, these histograms provide a valuable visual summary of the characteristics of our California housing dataset.
 They reveal the geographic spread, the age of properties, the size of units, population densities, income levels, and the distribution of our target variable – median house value.
 This visual exploration sets the stage for deeper statistical analysis and modeling.

+---

+#### Dividing the Land: Creating Training and Testing Sets

+In the realm of machine learning, our data is our most valuable resource.
+This code snippet showcases a fundamental step in preparing that resource for a learning journey.

+- First, we begin with our dataset, which we can imagine as a vast territory.
+To properly train our predictive model (think of it as a wise explorer), we need to divide this territory into two distinct regions: a training region and a testing region.

 ```python
 import numpy as np